Bradley Chubb: Denver Broncos

+2018

 The Denver Broncos selected Chubb in the first round with the fifth overall pick in the 2018 NFL Draft.
 Chubb was the first defensive end drafted in 2018.

-On June 21, 2018, the Denver Broncos signed Chubb to a fully guaranteed four-year, $27.27 million contract that includes a signing bonus of $17.91 million.
+On June 21, 2018, the Broncos signed Chubb to a fully guaranteed four-year, $27.27 million contract that includes a signing bonus of $17.91 million.

-2018

 Chubb entered training camp slated as a starting outside linebacker.
 Head coach Vance Joseph named Chubb and Von Miller the starting outside linebackers to begin the regular season.
 They started alongside inside linebackers Todd Davis and Brandon Marshall.